A lot of photographers will say that a good photo is a motion-free photo. But motion (and motion blur) has its place in photography.

-A photo camera – digital is easier.
+- A photo camera – digital is easier.
 If using a film camera, be aware of film reciprocity failure with long expositions.
-(See below).

-A remote control/intervallometer for long exposures using bulb.
-This is also used when photographing stars of milky way trails.
+- A remote control/intervallometer for long exposures using bulb.
+This is also used when photographing star trails.

-A set of neutral density (ND) and graduated neutral density (GND) filters are needed to be able to make long exposures in daylight.
+- A set of neutral density (ND) and graduated neutral density (GND) filters.

 Technicalities of Long Exposure Photography

 There are two main families of filters: screw-in filters and plate filters.
-The main difference is that a plate filter can be combined with a graduated plate filter (GND) to help even the light across a contrasted scene.
+The main difference is that you can combine a plate filter with a graduated plate filter (GND).
+This will help even the light across a contrasted scene.

-Screw-in filters leave no gaps between the filter and the lens, nor between stacked filters, so the system is better sealed from the light.
+Screw-in filters leave no gaps between the filter and the lens.
+Or between stacked filters.
+The system is better sealed from the light.

-Small halos may be removed in editing, but generally it is best to light seal your system by using gaffer tape to seal any gap between the filter and the lens/holder, as well as shade the camera.
+You can remove small halos in editing.
+But it is best to light seal your system.
+Use gaffer tape to seal any gap between the filter and the lens/holder, as well as shade the camera.

-For screw-in filters, I recommend you choose the largest diameter to allow you to mount them on different lenses by using step-up adaptor rings.
+For screw-in filters, I recommend you choose the largest diameter.
+It will allow you to mount them on different lenses by using step-up adaptor rings.

 Avoid cheap filters.
-They will degrade the image quality and introduce a strong colour cast that can be impossible to remove in processing.
+They will degrade the image quality and introduce a strong colour cast.
+It will be impossible to remove it in processing.